MaterializeInc/materialize/www/util/rr-diagram-gen/README.md

 make run
 ```

-which will build the binary in this directory, and convert all BNF files in the appropriate directory into SVGs.
+which will build the binary in this directory, and convert all BNF files in the
+appropriate directory into SVGs.

+## Details

+- To avoid regenerating diagrams that haven't changed, we store a hash of the
+  `BNF` files at `./bnfmd5.json` and check them at runtime; if they're the same,
+  we skip generating the diagram.